-Incipient cataracts is the very first stage of cataracts in dogs and caught early and treated by a veterinary ophthalmologist can lead to a good outcome for your dog.
+Incipient cataracts are the very first stage of cataracts in dogs and caught early and treated by a veterinary ophthalmologist can lead to a good outcome for your dog.

-Cataracts in dogs that are more opaque (immature cataract or also known as a “juvenile cataracts”) are more serious and typically cause blurred vision.
+Cataracts in dogs that are more opaque (immature cataracts or also known as a “juvenile cataracts”) are more serious and typically cause blurred vision.

 Eventually, the entire lens can become cloudy, and all functional vision is lost.
 This is called mature cataracts.

 Furthermore, some mature cataracts will transform over time into hypermature cataracts.

 Hypermature cataracts form due to a loss of fluid and proteins from the lens.

 Hypermature cataracts vary in cloudiness; some are completely cloudy whereas others allow some vision if the rest of the eye is healthy.
 Depending on the dog’s age and breed, it can take several months and even up to several years for a mature cataract to transform into a hypermature cataract.